 Juan Borús of the National Water Institute (INA) told Diálogo Chino that “the context is so extraordinary that drawing quick conclusions is too hasty, so it is best to wait for the situation to pass before making an in-depth analysis.”

-The impact on crops
+The impact of drought on crops in Argentina

 According to the experts consulted, a return to a normal rainfall pattern may not occur until the first few months of next year.